NikhilNRS/PFS_Walkthrough_Example/README.md

 inputs_processed_ --- contains titanic sets in a processed way (X-train, X-test etc..)

-modules --- contains the code for evolutions.
+modules --- contains the code for Genetic Programming.
 Has some comments but needs more.

 saved_models --- contains 2 already found models